RonasIT/laravel-swagger/readme.md

     > ***Note***
     >
-    > Dependency injection of request class is optional but in this case,
+    > Dependency injection of request class is optional but if it not presents,
-    > the documentation about the request will not be collected..
+    > the "Parameters" block in the API documentation will be empty.

 3. Create test for API endpoint: